North Korea fires two more missiles

 The Japan Coast Guard said the missiles appeared to have landed already.

-“This is the sixth time in the short period just counting the ones from the end of September,” Japanese Prime Minister Fumio Kishida told reporters.
+“This is the sixth time in the short period just counting the ones from the end of September,” Japanese Prime Minister Fumio Kishida said on Thursday.

 “This absolutely cannot be tolerated.”

-The launch came about an hour after North Korea condemned the United States for talking to the United Nations Security Council about Pyongyang’s “just counteraction measures of the Korean People’s Army on south Korea-US joint drills.”
+The launch came about an hour after North Korea condemned the US for talking to the United Nations Security Council about Pyongyang’s “just counteraction measures of the Korean People’s Army on south Korea-US joint drills”.

 In a statement released by the reclusive nation’s foreign ministry, North Korea also condemned Washington for repositioning a US aircraft carrier in the waters off the Korean peninsula, saying it posed a serious threat to the stability of the situation.

-The USS Ronald Reagan and its strike group of accompanying warships was abruptly redeployed after South Korea and the US military conducted rare missile drills east of North Korea.
+The USS Ronald Reagan and its strike group of accompanying warships was abruptly redeployed this week after South Korea and the US military conducted rare missile drills east of North Korea.

-This comes in response to North Korea’s IRBM launch over Japan this week, one of the allies’ sharpest reactions since 2017 to a North Korean weapon test.
+Nuclear-armed North Korea test-fired an intermediate-range ballistic missile farther than ever before on Tuesday, sending it soaring over Japan for the first time in five years and prompting a warning for residents there to take cover.

+South Korean and American troops fired a volley of missiles into the sea in response, South Korea’s Joint Chiefs of Staff said on Wednesday, and the allies earlier staged a bombing drill with fighter jets in the Yellow Sea.

-The United States accused China and Russia on Wednesday of enabling North Korean leader Kim Jong-un by blocking attempts to strengthen UN Security Council sanctions on Pyongyang over its nuclear weapons and ballistic missile programs.
+On Wednesday, the US accused China and Russia of enabling North Korean leader Kim Jong-un by blocking attempts to strengthen UN Security Council sanctions on Pyongyang over its nuclear weapons and ballistic missile programs.